The success of St Rocco’s palliative Virtual Ward

 The role of remote monitoring

-A significant contributor to the PVW’s success is the involvement of Graphnet, a leader in remote monitoring technology with their Docobo remote monitoring.
-The solution has proven instrumental in providing seamless, real-time monitoring of patients' conditions, ensuring timely interventions and personalised care.
+A significant contributor to the PVW’s success is the involvement of Graphnet, a leader in remote monitoring technology with their Docobo Remote Monitoring.
+The solution has proven instrumental in providing seamless, real-time monitoring of patients’ conditions, ensuring timely interventions and personalised care.

 A patient said:

-The provision of the system allowed real-time events to be uploaded, providing a full overview of my condition.
+of my condition.
 The daily follow-up call by the team enabled me to discuss any further concerns and receive appropriate guidance as required.
 Overall, this also assisted with my anxiety.

 What happens when someone is referred to the Palliative Virtual Ward?

-Patient cohorts are chosen in line with the National Palliative Virtual Ward Guidance, to include those who are clinically unstable, those who would otherwise have to be in an inpatient hospital or hospice bed; those who would benefit from daily remote symptom monitoring and those whose expected required time for the service is short term - i.e. up to 14 days.
+Patient cohorts are chosen in line with the National Palliative Virtual Ward Guidance, to include those who are clinically unstable, those who would otherwise have to be in an inpatient hospital or hospice bed; those who would benefit from daily remote symptom monitoring and those whose expected required time for

-Palliative patients are then referred via the Integrated Palliative Care Hub, with an initial face to face clinical holistic assessment at home or in a ward setting.
 This takes into account clinical management decisions such as the possibility of intensifying treatment at home.
 It also takes into consideration the person’s wishes and the safety of the person and their family and carers and also the families’ or carers’ ability to provide support.

-Once on the virtual ward, using Docobo remote monitoring technology, patients record a daily review of every person on the virtual ward.
+Once on the virtual ward, using Docobo Remote Monitoring technology, patients record a daily review of every person on the virtual ward.
 This may be face-to-face, virtual (video) or via telephone contact, depending on the patient’s condition and ability to engage with the service.

-The Virtual Ward team involved in the patient’s care recognise early signs of deterioration and fully understand the intervention and escalation processes.
+The virtual ward team involved in the patient’s care recognise early signs of deterioration and fully understand the intervention and escalation processes.

-Suitable arrangements are made for transferring care from the Virtual Ward to other services, suitable for a person’s needs, e.g. to primary care, community specialist support and third sector from a clinical nurse specialist, Community services including District Nursing teams, Urgent Community response and social care for Palliative and End of Life Care.
+Suitable arrangements are made for transferring care from the virtual ward to other services, suitable for a person’s needs, e.g. to primary care, community specialist support and third sector from a clinical nurse specialist, community services including District Nursing teams, Urgent community response and social care for Palliative and End of Life Care.

 Benefits of the Palliative Virtual Ward